Samagra-Development/telemetry-documentation/docs/telemetry-basics.md

       <img src = "https://user-images.githubusercontent.com/77961530/182592879-61abae8f-a984-4b7e-a2d8-c60b79dd97db.png" width="800"/>
       </p>

-    - Define events for each page
+    - Define events for each page: Define events for each page and the possible events that are going to be captured on that page

     - Link to the excel sheet for reference